Yandex Cloud

 • Rules that allow requests.

-• Rules with filtering based on specific parameters.
+• Rules with filtering conditions based on specific parameters.

-Otherwise, general rules with broader conditions may be applied to the request.
+Otherwise, general rules with broader conditions may apply.

 • If you are using a WAF rule for a traffic slice, a separate Smart Protection rule against DDoS attacks is not required for that same slice, as it is already included in the WAF rule.
 Therefore, WAF rules have full protection and API protection modes.